-Violation of the above policies will result in disciplinary action against the employee, up to and including termination, or in requiring that such employee participate satisfactorily in a drug abuse assistance or rehabilitation program approved by federal, state, or local health authorities and by the Archdiocese of Louisville.
+Violation of the above policies will result in disciplinary action against the employee, up to and including termination.
+In situations where an employee informs their supervisor, that they need to participate in a satisfactory drug abuse assistance or rehabilitation program approved by federal, state, or local health authorities and by the Archdiocese of Louisville, applicable medical leave requests will apply.